aly43/CS1660CourseProject/README.md

 This project uses Docker and Maven and Hadoop MapReduce Dependencies On Docker Hub : pull the maven image

+Create new maven project and put app.java into the target destination.

+Include dockerfile in pom.xml directory.

 To authenticate your GCP Storage, create a credentials.json and replace within the main method of App.java https://cloud.google.com/iam/docs/creating-managing-service-account-keys